drewish/planner/README.md

 I'm also a fan of [Manager Tools' 1-on-1s](https://www.manager-tools.com/map-universe/one-ones) so I also incorporated a version of their form meeting form.

+If you prefer A4 or Helvetica, check out [jlorenzetti](https://github.com/jlorenzetti)'s [fork](https://github.com/jlorenzetti/planner).

 ## Installation

 Assuming you've got [Ruby](http://www.ruby-lang.org/en/) and [Bundler](https://bundler.io)